Santhosh-12345/Santhosh-12345/README.md

 # 👋 Hi, I'm **Santhosh S**

-🎓 **3rd Year Computer Science Student at Madras Institute of Technology, Anna University**
+🎓 **3rd Year Computer Science Student at Madras Institute of Technology, Anna University.**
-💻 Passionate about **AI, Machine Learning, Web Development, and Software Development**
+💻 Passionate about **AI, Machine Learning, Web Development, and Software Development.**
-🚀 Looking for **internships and full-time opportunities** in Software Development and Web Development**
+🚀 Looking for **internships and full-time opportunities** in Software Development and Web Development.
 📚 Committed to continuous learning and staying updated with industry trends.
 🤝 Passionate about teamwork and leadership, fostering collaboration in projects.
-🏆 Always eager to **learn new technologies & build impactful projects**
+🏆 Always eager to **learn new technologies & build impactful projects.**

 ---